-The Axeria iard Audit and Risk Committee held 4 meetings during the 2023 financial year to review the annual financial statements, to review the quarterly financial statements, the reforecasts and the N+1 budget and to review internal audit key function work, ORSA, delegated process audits and written policies.
+The Axeria iard Audit and Risk Committee held 5 meetings during the 2024 financial year to review the annual financial statements, to review the quarterly financial statements, the reforecasts and the N+1 budget and to review internal audit key function work, ORSA, delegated process audits and written policies.

-B.4.
+B.1.3.
 Chief Executive Officer and delegation of authority

-The Board of Directors decides on the general direction and policy guidelines within which the Chief Executive Officer proposes the strategy to be adopted.
+The Board of Directors decides on the general direction and policy guidelines within which the CEO proposes the strategy to be adopted.

-Once the strategy is approved by the Board of Directors, the Chief Executive Officer oversees its operational implementation and reports on progress to the Board.
+Once the strategy is approved by the Board of Directors, the CEO oversees its operational implementation and reports on progress to the Board.

 Thus, operational deployment of the strategy is structured through a series of delegations of authority.
-The Chief Executive Officer delegates authority to the company's various managers in accordance with their management scopes.
+The CEO delegates authority to the company's various managers in accordance with their management scopes.
 These managers may in turn further delegate their authority partly or wholly to members of their teams.
 Delegations of authority are formally recorded and subject to annual review.

-B.5.
-Effective managers and key functions
+B.1.4.
+Executive Directors and key functions

 The law on the separation and regulation of banking activities (law no. 2013-672 of 26 July 2013) and its implementation decree no. 2014-1357 of 13 November 2014 introduced new governance notification obligations from 2016 onwards.
-The company initiated its Solvency II compliance implementation process several years ago, including the appointment of two effective managers and the creation of four key functions with effect from 1 January 2016.
+The company initiated its Solvency II compliance implementation process several years ago, including the appointment of two executive directors and the creation of four key functions with effect from 1 January 2016.

-The Chair of the Board of Directors and the Chief Executive Officer were appointed effective managers of Axeria iard at the Board of Directors meeting of 1 December 2015.
+The Chair of the Board of Directors and the Chief Executive Officer were appointed executive directors of Axeria iard at the Board of Directors meeting of 1 December 2015.
 The four key functions were also appointed at this Board meeting.
 They report to the AMSB:

-- The Actuarial function: Lucas Margulis
+The Actuarial function: Morad El Ayoubi

-- The Internal Audit function: Mathieu Audouy
+The Internal Audit function: Mathieu Audouy

-- The Compliance function: Corinne Page
+The Compliance function: Corinne Page

-- The Risk Management function: Rajaa Birot
+• The Risk Management function: Rajaa Birot